OLLab-SYSU/FM4ReasonRes/README.md

 - Self-evolving AI agents: a survey of feedback-driven generation, evaluation, memory, and self-modification, 2026.
 [Web](http://agent-evolution.com/)

-- Gream-RSI: Recursive self-improvement throuth evolving worlds, 2026.
+- Dream-RSI: Recursive self-improvement throuth evolving worlds, 2026.
 [GitHub](https://github.com/zhengkid/Dream-RSI)

 - A survey of self-evolving agents: what, when, how, and where to evolve on the path to artificial super intelligence, Transactions on Machine Learning Research, 2026.
 [GitHub](https://github.com/CharlesQ9/Self-Evolving-Agents)